Ottigan/printful/readme.md

 # Printful Test Project

 1. Project entails authentication system with ability to Sign Up and Login
-2. Profile To Do List accessible only by logged in users
+2. To Do List accessible only by logged in users
 3. Ability for users to add/edit/remove Tasks

 # Setup